kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 ### OpenTelemetry output

 When using the [syslog-ng aggretor]({{< relref "/docs/configuration/output/_index.md#syslogngoutput" >}}), you can now send data directly to an OpenTelemetry endpoint.
-All metadata and the original log record are available.
+All metadata and the original log record are available in the body of the log record.
 Resource attributes will be available in a future release, when we switch to an OpenTelemetry input and receive standard OTLP logs.
 For details, see {{% xref "/docs/configuration/plugins/syslog-ng-outputs/opentelemetry.md" %}}.

 ```yaml
 2024-07-05T09:00:23.407Z	info	LogsExporter	{"kind": "exporter", "data_type": "logs", "name": "debug", "resource logs": 1, "log records": 1}